Accounting process: the 7 steps of the accounting cycle for businesses

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated April 2026 - The quality of a company's accounts depends less on the software used than on the robustness of the accounting process feeding that software.
-A poorly structured process accumulates invisible errors that emerge brutally at year-end — or worse, during a tax audit.
+The quality of a company's accounts depends less on the software used than on the robustness of the accounting process feeding that software.
+A poorly structured process accumulates invisible errors that emerge brutally at year-end, or worse, during a tax audit.
 This guide details the 7 steps of the accounting cycle, responsibilities at each step, and the indicators that measure your organisation's accounting maturity.

-The French Commercial Code (articles L123-12 to L123-14) requires every commercial entity to record all transactions chronologically affecting its assets and liabilities.
-This legal obligation is paired with a quality requirement: entries must be supported by dated source documents, kept in a defined order.
+The French Commercial Code (articles L123-12 to L123-14) requires every person or entity with commercial status to record the transactions affecting its assets and liabilities, those transactions being recorded chronologically (art.
+L123-12).
+This legal obligation is paired with a quality requirement: entries must be supported by dated source documents, kept in a defined order (PCG, art.
+1032-2).

 The General Chart of Accounts (PCG), updated by the Accounting Standards Authority (ANC), specifies the recording rules, account definitions and valuation methods to apply.
-A deficient accounting cycle exposes the company to three major risks: inaccurate financial statements that distort management decisions, rejection of accounts during a tax audit (with ex-officio assessment), and excessive closing timelines that erode the confidence of financial partners.
+A deficient accounting cycle exposes the company to three major risks: inaccurate financial statements that distort management decisions, rejection of accounts during a tax audit (with a reconstruction of turnover by the tax authorities), and excessive closing timelines that erode the confidence of financial partners.

 Everything starts with the documents: supplier invoices, client invoices, bank statements, expense claims, contracts, payslips.
 In 2026, collection takes place through three main channels:

-- ▸Electronic routes: invoices received by email or via a certified PDP platform, integrated directly into the accounting software
+- Electronic routes: invoices received by email or via an approved platform (PA, formerly PDP), integrated directly into the accounting software

-- ▸Automatic import: real-time bank feeds via API connections (PSD2)
+- Automatic import: automated bank feeds via banking API connections (PSD2)

 Collection discipline is the primary quality factor in accounting.
 A missing document at month-end generates a provisional entry, a manual review and potentially lost recoverable VAT.
 Target: 95% of documents available before the 5th of the following month.